Being-rayan/Nexfolio-Resume-to-Portfolio/README.md

 - Full-stack application development
 - AI-assisted document understanding
-- Resume parsing pipelines
+- Resume parsing workflows
 - Dynamic website generation
 - Backend API architecture
 - Structured data transformation
-- Frontend rendering systems
-- File upload and export workflows
+- File upload and export systems
-- AI + web integration workflows
+- AI-integrated frontend workflows

+---

+# Screenshots

+Screenshots are included in this repository to showcase the UI, workflow, generated portfolios, and overall project experience.

+---

+# Current Status

+Nexfolio is deployed and functioning as a complete AI-powered resume-to-portfolio generation platform.

+The public repository is intended for project showcase, architecture overview, and technical demonstration purposes.

 ---